 Hat making season is in full swing throughout the Autumn.
 Are you making hats for Christmas gifts, Craft Fayres (are they running, anywhere?) or for your online shop?
 They are always hot sellers.
 Everyone loves a cozy hat and the prettier the better!
+And what’s even better is when it’s a free crochet hat pattern, don’t you think?

 Today I’m so pleased to give a big shout out for the gorgeous Jelly Beanie by Loops and Love Crochet.